Sun-Lab-NBB/sl-mesoscope-assets/README.md

 ## Acknowledgments

-- All [Sun Lab](https://neuroai.github.io/sunlab/) members for providing the inspiration and comments during the development of this project.
+- All Sun lab [members](https://neuroai.github.io/sunlab/people) for providing the inspiration and comments during the development of this library.
 - The members of the [Pachitariu and Stringer lab](https://mouseland.github.io/) that developed the motion detection and correction code featured in this project and the original acquisition setup function.